cdimascio/node-mongodb-fixtures/README.md

 - connects to mongo
 - then unloads all fixtures
-- then load all fixtures
+- then loads all fixtures
 - then disconnects

 ```javascript